-Your 2007 Water Quality Report Provides
+What's in Your 2008 Water Quality Report?

-- Results of tests that CAW and regulatory agencies conducted to make sure your water is safe for consumption. - Information that federal and state health agencies believe you should know about your drinking water.
+- Results of tests that CAW and regulatory agencies conducted to make sure your drinking water is safe for consumption - Information that the Arkansas Department of Health and U.S. Environmental Protection Agency require that you know about your drinking water - Information on the steps that Central Arkansas Water is taking to protect your drinking water and public health